 Why are vintage French copper pots and pans lined with tin?

-Copper in direct contact with the acids in some foods at cooking temperatures will react with them and can produce chemical compounds that are mildly toxic — they can make you sick to your stomach.
-To prevent this, copper needs to be shielded from direct contact with food, ideally with a substance that won’t get in the way of the heat transfer from copper into the food.
-To our great good fortune, tin happens to be a handy substance for this: it can be found in natural deposits, it transfers heat quite well, and it melts at a reasonable temperature (450°F or 232°C) so it can be wiped into the interior of a copper pan where it will stick firmly in place.
+Copper in direct contact with the acids in some foods at cooking temperatures will react with them and can produce chemical compounds that are mildly toxic -- consumed at quantity, they can make you sick to your stomach.
+To prevent this, copper needs to be shielded from direct contact with food, ideally with a substance that won't get in the way of the heat transfer from copper into the food.
+To our great good fortune, tin happens to be a handy substance for this: it can be found in natural deposits, it transfers heat quite well, and it melts at a reasonable temperature (450°F or 232°C).
 Metallurgists figured this out in antiquity and tin was the most commonly applied lining for copper cookware up until the 1970s, when they developed industrial techniques to bond copper to stainless steel, nickel, and aluminum.

-You can find French copper cookware that’s not lined at all, but these are specialty tools for cooking that doesn't react with copper to produce the harmful compounds.
+You can find French copper cookware that's not lined at all, but these are specialty tools for cooking that doesn't react with copper to produce the harmful compounds.
 (A short list: Beating egg whites, melting sugar for confectionary, and boiling fruit mixed with sugar to produce jam.)
-That's why copper mixing bowls, confectionary sugar melters, and jam pans don’t have a silvery lining.
-But everyday pots and pans — saucepans, skillets, sauté pans, stewpots, stockpots, and so forth — need to be lined.
+That's why copper mixing bowls, confectionary sugar melters, and jam pans don't have a silvery lining.
+But everyday pots and pans -- saucepans, skillets, sauté pans, stewpots, stockpots, and so forth -- need to be lined.